MudPie27/Java-Snake/README.md

 # Java-Snake
-An itereation of the classis snake game written in Java using Swing and awt
+An iteration of the classis snake game written in Java using Swing and awt